How to Get Admission in MBBS in USA in 2025: Step-by-Step Guide for Indian Students

 Step 1 - Preparing application materials: The candidate needs to gather documents like transcripts, test scores, and letters of recommendation.

-Step 2 - Taking the MCAT: The Medical College Admission Test (MCAT) assesses candidates critical thinking, problem-solving, and scientific knowledge.
+Step 2 - Taking the MCAT: The Medical College Admission Test (MCAT) assesses candidates' critical thinking, problem-solving, and scientific knowledge.
 It's best to take the MCAT in the spring before you plan to start medical school.

 Step 3 - Obtaining a student visa: The candidate needs an F-class student visa to study in the US.